It's falling-leaf time again, and one of our seasonal tests is at hand. So, scratch your head, furl your brow and try these:

 If you're reading this, you are probably part of America's middle class.
 Not as close to the top as you'd like, but you're there.
 Take pride.
 The middle class built this country.

-Have you ever wondered why this nation is so much better off than
+Have you ever wondered why this nation is so much better off than our neighbors to the south?
+People even risk their lives to get here.
+Why?
+Two histories are part of the answer.

 We were lucky enough to have been settled by Puritans and others from Britain who were part of a developing middle class.
 Huguenots from France and craftsmen from Germany, Switzerland and other parts of Europe added to its development here.